tomyedwab/www/blog/src/posts/the-eighteen-hour-application.md

 say "So what?" or dismiss them as usurping the enjoyable parts of our work, I see opportunities to tackle projects in a whole new way, or tackle projects that otherwise wouldn't have happened at all.
-But strong claims require strong evidence, and I went looking for a project that I could take on that I wouldn't have considered before the advent of AI tools.
+But strong claims require strong evidence, and so I went looking for a project that I could take on that I wouldn't have considered before the advent of AI tools.

 For this project I gave myself just one week and a small number of tools:

-- Aider, a command-line tool that generates a whole commit for each prompt.
+- Aider[^1], a command-line tool that generates a whole commit for each prompt.
 I've found Aider to be very useful when starting a green-field project, as there aren't many files and technical details to get bogged down in.
 I think of this as the "rough carving" phase of creating a sculpture: the details aren't going to be correct, but I can make large changes, evaluate, and iterate.
-- Cursor, a full-fledged IDE that supports multiple modalities from inline autocomplete-style suggestions to focused code edits to the new fully agentic Composer mode.
-This has become even more powerful than it was when I last wrote about it in October.
+- Cursor[^2], a full-fledged IDE that supports multiple modalities from inline autocomplete-style suggestions to focused code edits to the new fully agentic Composer mode.
+This has become even more powerful than it was when I last wrote about it in October[^3].
-- ComfyUI using Flux Schnell, a diffusion-based image model that I can run locally to quickly generate UI mock-ups or icons.
+- ComfyUI using Flux Schnell[^4], a diffusion-based image model that I can run locally to quickly generate UI mock-ups or icons.

+[^1]: <sup>1</sup> See [Aider](https://www.aider.chat/) for more information.
+[^2]: <sup>2</sup> See [Cursor](https://www.cursor.com/) for more information.
+[^3]: <sup>3</sup> Read my earlier blog post: [How I write code using Cursor: A review](/posts/cursor-review.html).
+[^4]: <sup>4</sup> See [ComfyUI on
+GitHub](https://github.com/comfyanonymous/ComfyUI) and instructions for running [Flux](https://comfyanonymous.github.io/ComfyUI_examples/flux/).
+NB: The way you import a workflow is to _drag the image from the web page onto the ComfyUI window_, which has to take the cake as the least intuitive way to load a template I have ever seen.

-So here is my project: I've wanted a custom To Do List application for my own exclusive use for a while.
+So here is my project: I've wanted a custom cloud-based To Do List application for my own exclusive use for a while.
 Alright, you can stop laughing now, I am aware that a million of these exist.
 I do have bespoke requirements, and as this thing is designed just for me, I figured if I could get a Minimum Viable Product done within one week it would be worth my while.

 The most critical requirement for projects like this is getting something to a deployed state quickly.
 Why is this important?
 Because frankly, most nights I